mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/invalid-ds-fields-exception.md

 ---
 title: InvalidDSFieldsException class
-description: Exception that is thrown when a data structure contains a field of a not supported type.
+description: "Exception that is thrown when a data structure contains a field of a not supported type. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Exception that is thrown when a data structure contains a field of a not supported type.